 The men of the 369th had something nobody else could come close to matching, a unit so talented that it was able at times to cut through some of the bigotry that surrounded them, and eventually win the regiment’s soldiers a place in the front lines—win them the chance to fight, to test their mettle against the massed forces of the Germans.
 And they did so with such distinction that the regiment and many of the soldiers in it were awarded one of the French military’s high honors, the Croix de Guerre.

-What the 369th had that set it apart was strong leadership by black officers as well as white— and the best damned band in the American Army.
-And what it brought to France, in addition to the blood and bravery of its soldiers in the fight against the Germans, was something revolutionary.
+But beyond the truly extraordinary bravery of the 369th's soldiers, what the it had that set it apart was strong leadership by black officers as well as white — and the best damned band in the American Army.
+And what it brought to France, in addition to the blood and bravery of its men in the fight against the Germans, was something revolutionary.
 It brought jazz—a kind of music, just then growing out of ragtime, that was not like anything the French, or most Americans, had ever heard before, but that caused a sensation wherever it was played.

 As one reporter wrote, trying to describe the way the band used mutes on its trumpets and trombones, “the sound might be called liquefied harmony.
 It runs and ripples, then has a sort of choking sensation; next it takes on the musical color of Niagara Falls at a distance, and subsides to a trout brook nearby.
 The brassiness of the horn is changed, and there is sort of throbbing, nasal effect, half moan, half hallelujah.”

 But to understand just how phenomenal and how exceptional the Harlem Hellfighters really were, you have to step back some years before they arrived in the trenches amid the thunder of artillery and the clouds of poison gas, and look at the path of glory taken by a young orchestra conductor named, of all things, James Reese Europe.